Aref-Akminasi/aws-developer-associate/Lists.md

 - DynamoDB Streams
 - and more...

+### DynamoDB Streams records can be sent to

+- Kinesis Data Streams
+- Kinesis Client Library (KCL)
+- AWS Lambda

 ### API Gateway - Targets

 - Lambda Function: invoke Lambda Function
 - HTTP endpoint
 - AWS Service: ex: start an AWS Step function workflow, send a message to SQS

+### API Gateway - Correct order for API keys and usage plans

+1. Create one or more APIs
+2. Configure the methods to require an API key
+3. Deploy API to stages
+4. Generate or import API keys to distribute
+5. Create the usage plan with the desired throttle and quota limits
+6. Associate API stages and API keys with the usage plan

+### CodeDeploy - Deploy new applications versions to

+- EC2 Instances
+- ECS
+- Lambda functions
+- On-premises server

+### CodeDeploy - lifecycle for EC2

+1. ApplicationStop
+2. DownloadBundle
+3. BeforeInstall
+4. Install
+5. AfterInstall
+6. ApplicationStart
+7. ValidateService

+### CodeDeploy lifecycle for Lambda

+- BeforeAllowTraffic (supports lambda validation functions)
+- AllowTraffic
+- AfterAllowTraffic (supports lambda validation functions)

 ### CUP - Access to AWS resources